harkav/plagiarism-checker/README.md

 way, and that is much clearer now.
 I guess then, that the main goal of this project is to learn more about NLP, and not so much about actually checking a document for plagiarism.

+I have prioritized to improve my own understanding on the algorithms, at the expense of optimizing the progrma for large datasets.
+It would probably be better to rely on methods from some standard libraries like scikit-learn rather than coding the algorithms myself from an optimization point of view.
+However, this is mostly meant as a pedagogical tool for myself.

 # How to install.